windmill-labs/windmilldocs/blog/2023-08-11-kahoot-testimonial/index.md

 I have been a software engineer at [Motimate](https://www.motimateapp.com/) for the last 5 years.
 We are based in Oslo, Norway and we are now part of [Kahoot](https://kahoot.com/).
 While the brand Kahoot traditionnaly focuses on B2C, we target Enterprise clients.

-I started using Windmill at the beginning of the year.
-It is now used through internal tools managed by several of our departments.
-We are progressively expanding its adoption to more departments to better address their needs for internal tooling.
+I began working with Windmill at the start of the year.
+It currently supports internal tools used by multiple departments.
+We are gradually extending its use to additional departments to better meet their requirements for internal tooling.

 ## Choosing Windmill for Flexibility

-My team was limited technically by the tech stack we used.
-Some tools as [Stripe Billing](https://stripe.com/en-fr/billing) are most useful if you proceed exactly as they want users to act.
-Others, as <a href="https://zapier.com/" rel="nofollow">Zapier</a> are easy to master but they are designed for marketing teams and will get frustrating to customize use cases and to have the code in git / version control systems.
+My team faced technical limitations due to the constraints of our existing tech stack.
+Some tools, such as [Stripe Billing](https://stripe.com/en-fr/billing), prove most effective when your business rules align precisely with their predefined criteria.
+However, we encountered challenges, including a maximum billing period of one year and the absence of a straightforward method for implementing Consumer Price Index increases.
+While it's possible to find workarounds, this essentially involves accommodating the limitations.
+On the other hand, tools like <a href="https://zapier.com/" rel="nofollow">Zapier</a> offer simplicity in their initial use, yet they are more tailored for marketing teams and can become frustrating to iterate upon and build large scale worflows.
+Easy things are hard (line items -  I'm looking at you), and you do not have the code in git / version control systems.

 Since we had our own use cases, we needed a flexible solution to create our internal tools.

-At first, I turned to Windmill for workflows, as a replacement for Zapier.
-Windmill made significant improvements in our automations.
-I then discovered the [app builder](/docs/apps/app_editor), which is the opportunity for our operational teams to interact autonomously with our numerous integrations ([Stripe](https://hub.windmill.dev/integrations/stripe), [HubSpot](https://hub.windmill.dev/integrations/hubspot)).
+At first, I turned to Windmill for workflows, as an alternative to Zapier.
+Windmill made significant improvements in our automation processes.
+I then discovered the [app builder](/docs/apps/app_editor), which gave us the opportunity to take a lot of our one-off scripts and cli tools that developers run and to fast create a decent UI for our staff to interact with, freeing up time for developers.

 Examples of what we have built with Windmill include:
 - **Billing**: We integrated Stripe into an app, replacing Stripe Billing for use cases it is not able to support.
-- **Customer success**: As our CS team used [Zendesk](https://www.zendesk.com/), we leveraged Windmil for translating, fetching, and insering articles into Zendesk using [OpenAI](https://hub.windmill.dev/integrations/openai) for new languages ([I shared this flow](https://hub.windmill.dev/flows/47/insert-zendesk-articles-into-supabase-with-openaiembedings) on WindmillHub).
+- **Customer success**: As our CS team used [Zendesk](https://www.zendesk.com/), we leveraged Windmill for translating, fetching, and insering articles into Zendesk using [OpenAI](https://hub.windmill.dev/integrations/openai) for new languages ([I shared this flow](https://hub.windmill.dev/flows/47/insert-zendesk-articles-into-supabase-with-openaiembedings) on WindmillHub) and [made an app](#use-case-app-for-translating-zendesk-helpdesk-using-openai) out of it.
-- **Confidentiality**: Dashboard/Graphs for internal data that have Personal Identifiable Information in them that we do not want to send to a third party (this could not be done without self-hosting).
+- **Confidentiality**: Dashboard/Graphs for internal data that have Personal Identifiable Information in them that we do not want to send to a third party, hence the importance of being able to [self-host Windmill](/docs/advanced/self_host).

 Currently, we use 9 apps, 20 flows, and 63 scripts in our daily operations.
 They all serve as the foundation for essential tasks, allowing users to independently manage their activities according to their specific needs.